TrustworthyComputing/T2-FHE-Compiler-and-Benchmarks/README.md

 ### How to cite this work
-The SoK outlining this framework will appear in [PoPETS 2023](https://petsymposium.org/popets/2023/) (the preprint can be accessed [here](https://eprint.iacr.org/2022/425.pdf)).
+The SoK outlining this framework appears in [PoPETS 2023](https://petsymposium.org/popets/2023/popets-2023-0075.php) (the preprint can be accessed [here](https://eprint.iacr.org/2022/425.pdf)).
 An earlier journal article describing the original Terminator suite can be accessed [here](https://ieeexplore.ieee.org/document/8307166), while the authors' version